Truncated Cone Surface Area Calculator (Frustum)

 The slant l is NOT the same as h.
 For a perfectly cylindrical shape (R = r), l = h.
 For a truncated cone (R > r), the slant is longer than h because it includes the radial drop (R − r) and the vertical drop (h).

-Visualize: imagine cutting the slant with a string from rim to rim.
-The string goes (R − r) inward and h downward — Pythagoras gives the slant.
+Visualise it with a string laid on the outside from rim to rim.
+The string travels (R − r) inward and h downward, and Pythagoras turns those two into the slant.

 Open vs. closed truncated cones: